 The initiative benefits ejidatarios such as Antonio Hernández, who at 39 is not only a land worker, but a school teacher and sculptor, and serves as president of the community property commissioner of the Indigenous Community of Patamban, municipality of Tangancícuaro, Michoacán.
 Hernández belongs to the Purépecha ethnic group, originally from that state, who dedicates himself with ancestral mastery to the care of the land.
 To this he owes his knowledge of the highest production periods of pine, between July and September of each year.
 Therefore, also, even during periods of low production, it monitors the recurrence of forest fires in the area.

 "Our work consists of the cleaning of the tree creating a perimeter of 1 m wide around it "fertilization and the removal of grass," explains Hernandez.
-Although the land where he works employs about 80 workers divided into gangs, the total of Ejido Verde workers reaches about a thousand.
+Although the land where he works employs about 80 workers divided into groups, the total of Ejido Verde workers reaches about a thousand.
 "We like to think that we work by finding a balance between the benefit of nature and economic well-being, which of course is an important factor."

 Ejido Verde promotes adaptation and mitigation to climate change and expects to capture 25,375 tons of carbon annually.
 These efforts are fundamental in a country in which, only from 1990 to 2015, the generation of greenhouse gases increased by 54%, under an average annual growth rate of 1.7%, according to data from the Mexican government.
 Its business model combines reforestation on a commercial scale of degraded lands with the creation of a recurring source of income for indigenous communities and ejidos that work on communal lands.
 And here is part of the challenge of financing pine plantations: with the time it takes to plant and have the pines ready to be exploited, the final product is seen, at least, after 8 years.
 It is, in essence, a company that demands working with the future in mind.